karimz1/imgcompress/ReadMe.md

     ports:
       - "3001:5000"                  # HOST:CONTAINER — change 3001 if you like
     environment:
-      - DISABLE_LOGO=true            # Don't like the Mascot Logo ?
-Then you can disable it.
+      - DISABLE_LOGO=true            # Not a fan of the logo mascot?
+Disable it with one flag.
     command:
       - "web"                        # launch the Web UI
 ````